winpildeu/constructor-word-guess/README.md

 b.
 A method to display the current shown/ hidden letters
 c.
 A method to check the user's input against the word array

+## 4. wordBank.txt
+This file is the list of words that get imported into the app

 ![word guess image](./word-guess-constructors.gif)